| What is Ethernet Encapsulation?

 ticket to beating your next connectivity challenge, download our free demo version of

 KEPServerEX and give it a try.
+Note:

 Ethernet Encapsulation mode has been designed and tested using the Digi IA Series, and the